lizmat/articles/its-time-to-rak-2.md

 # add / change description -i at a later time
 $ rak --description='Do not care about case' --save=i

-# look for the literal string "foo", without caring for case or accents
+# look for literal string "foo", don't check case or accents
 $ rak foo -im
 ```